MaryUshenina/MaryUshenina/README.md

 **Backend Developer | 10+ Years of Experience | Laravel & Symfony Enthusiast**

-Backend engineer with a decade of experience in scalable PHP applications.
+Backend engineer with over 10 years of experience in PHP development.
+Currently working on highload, scalable systems, but throughout my career I contributed to a variety of projects — from long-term, stable products to less structured, legacy-heavy systems
-I focus on delivering clean, maintainable code and aligning tech with business needs.
+I value clean, maintainable code and believe in aligning tech solutions with business goals.
-Currently working remotely from Ukraine.
+Remote-based developer currently living in Ukraine

 ---